yohasebe/mdpresenter/docs/index.md

 # MD Presenter

-## A Markdown Presentation Toolkit for Pandoc
+## A Markdown Presentation Tool for Pandoc

 #### Yoichiro Hasebe